showing feathery antennae.

 6. TERRITORIAL BEHAVIOUR

-If you capture a moth or butterfly and keep it overnight, if it lays eggs it is a female, and if it does not, then it is a male.
+If you capture a moth or butterfly and keep it overnight, if it lays eggs it is definitely a female, and if it does not, then it could be a male.

 8. ABDOMEN TIP

 The tip of the abdomen of some moths has glands for dispersing pheromones, and these are sometimes accompanied by tufts of hair or eversible organs.
 Usually it is the females that emit the pheromones, and have a tuft of hairs for that purpose, but in some species the males have eversible hairs or organs which emit male pheromones.

 In some species, there is no obvious difference between the sexes, and one must resort to dissection of the tip of the abdomen to examine the genitalia under a microscope in order to work out the sex of a specimen.